 Faculties/Schools must specify the structure and delivery model of a programme at the point of programme approval.

-All Postgraduate Taught Masters Programmes must offer 60 credits of directed independent learning or an approved alternative authorised by the Academic Regulations and Cases Board.
+All Postgraduate Taught Masters Programmes must offer 60 credits of directed independent learning or an approved alternative authorised by the Regulations, Quality and Standards Committee.

 The following categories of students will be recognised:

 • Part-time candidates (normally pursuing 60 credit points or less per year).